 In the Art department we aim to give our Year 8 students a rich and varied introduction to different ways of working with different media, techniques and materials in order to develop their skills, enthusiasm, understanding and confidence.
 The themes covered this year are concerned with colour – colour theory, mixing and expressive colour in Art including Fauvism and early abstract art.
 Schemes of work may involve experimenting with printmaking, collage, pastels, digital image, drawing, painting, making etc and also an insight into the work of other artists along the way who may be appropriate to intentions and final outcomes.

-Art and Design aims to develop an awareness of the world; both how to interpret and respond to it visually.
+Art and Design aims to develop student’s awareness of the world; both how to interpret and respond to it visually.
 Year 9 teaching builds on the skills developed in the previous two years at KS3.
-Drawing from observation with a focus on proportion and tone underpin this year’s theme of ‘Structures’ which includes an understanding of portraiture and the wider topic of identity.
+Drawing from observation with a focus on proportion and tone underpin this year’s theme of ‘Identity’ which includes an understanding of portraiture and the wider topic of who we are.
 Students are introduced to relevant artist’s work to help inform a better understanding and inspire new ideas.
-Experimenting with materials may include using paint, collage, print-making, 3D, digital work and a range of approaches to develop skills which we believe will equip students for further success, especially should they choose to take an art based subject at GCSE or beyond.
+Experimenting with materials may include using paint, collage, printmaking, 3D, digital work and a range of approaches to develop skills which we believe will equip students for further success, especially should they choose to take an art based subject at GCSE or beyond.

 Key Stage 4 (Years 10, 11)